reteps/reteps.github.io/blog/launch/index.md

 ## Optimizations

-I used [vite-imagetools](https://www.npmjs.com/package/vite-imagetools) to optimize my images, and lazy-loaded the images on my homepage + other optimization.
+I used [vite-imagetools](https://www.npmjs.com/package/vite-imagetools) to optimize my images.
 I also added an aria-label to every link based on the text content of the tag:

 ```svelte
 <script>